DSiB-G2/G2-CovPipeline/README.md

 cd ..
 ```

-Regardless of whether a connection was established or not you may execute the `get_reference.sh` file to retrieve the reference genome from NCBI.
+Regardless of whether a connection was established or not you may execute the `get_reference.sh` file above to retrieve the reference genome from NCBI.
 However, if your project directory name is different to `G2-CovPipeline` you might want to execute the following command directly from your `data/reference` directory, instead of using the shell script:
 ```
 wget "https://eutils.ncbi.nlm.nih.gov/entrez/eutils/efetch.fcgi?db=nuccore&id=NC_045512.2&rettype=fasta" -O NC_045512.2.fasta